tugberkcapraz/nlp-disaster-response/README.md

 called class imbalance.
 In this project, I took no action to counter class imbalance problem.
 In the mockup phase, I attempted to use SMOTE from imbalanced learn library.
 But both sklearn pipeline and encoding of the target (multilabel) was creating incompatibilities and for this reason I decided not to continue with this line.

+### Scalability
+As this is a demo-app, I used heroku to quickly deploy it.
+The negative part of Heroku is its free tier limitations.
+The app loads slowly and it wouldn't be reliable if more people tries to access it at the same time.

 ### Reference
 The plotly script was not visible on my app.
 I tried my own solutions but couldn't figure out the reason by myself.
 I